 Light, airy color schemes dominate these homes, with whites, creams, and soft blues reflecting the coastal environment.
 Natural textures and patterns inspired by local flora and fauna often adorn the interiors.

 Tropical beach houses prioritize energy efficiency and sustainability.
-Features like solar panels, rainwater collection systems, and cross-ventilation designs reduce environmental impact while embracing the tropical lifestyle.
+Using solar panels, rainwater collection systems, and cross-ventilation designs helps protect the environment and supports a tropical lifestyle.

 4) Rustic Cabin in the Woods